ameerwald/cds_vis_exam_assignment2/README.md

 The data for this assignment is from the Cifar 10 dataset which is a collection of 60000 32x32 images with 10 classes.
 Read more about it at this [link](https://www.cs.toronto.edu/~kriz/cifar.html).

 ## Assignment description
-In this assignment we had to make two different scripts training a logistic regression classifier and a neural network classifer all on the Cifar10 dataset.
+In this assignment we had to make two different scripts training a logistic regression classifier and a neural network classifier all on the Cifar10 dataset.
 This was to be done using ```scikit-learn```.
 We needed to do the following:

 - Load the Cifar10 dataset
 - Preprocess the data (e.g. greyscale, reshape)